RichieBernal/Proyecto/README.md

 ### Baseline

 This MLOps project is focused on demonstrating the implementation of a complete workflow that ranges from data preparation to exposing a local web service to make predictions using a linear regression model.
-The chosen dataset is the famous Titanic dataset, which contains information about the Titanic passengers and whether or not they survived the disaster.
+The chosen dataset is Acoustic Extinguisher Fire Dataset from Kaggle, which contains information about Classification of Flame Extinction Based on Acoustic Oscillations.

 The purpose is to establish a starting point or "baseline" that will serve as a reference to evaluate future improvements and not only more complex algorithms but more complex components and further deployments.